FroeMic/TUM-IN-Protein-Prediction-1/lectures/13-alignments-1.md

 **Definition of Species:** We are talking about two different species, once they cannot produce fertile offspring together. \(Example Bono an Chimpanzee\)

+**Question: **What are the 3 sections found in the tree of life?

+> bacteria, archaea, eukaryotes

+**Question: **What does Homology stand for?

+> Here \(in the context of genes\), it describes proteins originating from a common ancestor.
+It is also frequently used to describe 'similar structure' for genes / proteins.

+**Question: **Why do linear gap penalties do models the reality of related genes / proteins well?

+> With a linear gap penalty \(N gaps cost N\*x\) equally distributed gaps would be as expensive as clustered gaps.
+Biologically, gaps clustered to blocks, are however far more likely to occur, while the protein maintains similar structure / function.
+> It is more realistic to use an **Affine gap penalty** with higher costs for opening a new gap.

 #### 3. Pairwise Sequence Comparison

 ###### Correct alignment: We need an objective function